nkanno4n3a/RandomForest_python/README.md

 # RandomForest_python
-* This script provides implementation example of RandomForestClassifiler in scikit-learn library.
+* These scripts provide implementation example of RandomForestClassifiler in scikit-learn library.
 * You can tune the hyperparameter and perform 10-closs validation.

 GridSearch_10models.ipynb: